garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Virtual networking appliances.md

-A virtual appliance is a pre-integrated, self-contained system that is made by combining a software application (eg. server software) with just enough operating system
+A virtual appliance is a pre-integrated, self-contained system that is made by combining a software application (eg. server software) with just enough operating system for it to run optimally on industry standard hardware or a virtual machine (eg. VMware)